sfc-gh-dwilczak/tutorials/docs/snowflake/native/containers/intro.md

 Lets go through some setup before to go into our application.

 ### Snowflake
 Let's start by setting up Snowflake before we jump to docker.
 Create a worksheet in Snowflake and add / run the code below.
-Copy the resulting URL, we will use it in Docker.

 === ":octicons-image-16: Setup"